doctorKobe/requirement-analysis/README.md

 - **Admin** oversees management functions such as user control and report generation.

 This diagram helps visualize all major user interactions and ensures no critical scenario is overlooked during requirement analysis.

+✅ Acceptance Criteria
+What is Acceptance Criteria?

+Acceptance Criteria are the conditions that a software product must satisfy to be accepted by a user, customer, or stakeholder.
+They define what success looks like for a specific feature or requirement and ensure that development teams clearly understand when a feature is considered “done.”

+Acceptance Criteria serve as the bridge between requirements and testing — helping developers know what to build, and testers know what to verify.

+💡 Importance of Acceptance Criteria

+Clarifies expectations – ensures developers and stakeholders share the same understanding of what each feature must do.

+Improves quality – defines measurable outcomes that must be met before delivery.

+Guides testing – provides the foundation for test cases and validation.

+Reduces ambiguity – prevents misunderstandings and scope creep during development.

+Supports agile development – commonly used in user stories to determine “Done” criteria.

+🧾 Example: Acceptance Criteria for the Checkout Feature

+Feature: Checkout (Booking Confirmation and Payment)

+Acceptance Criteria:

+The system must display a booking summary (property name, date, duration, total cost) before payment.

+Users must be able to choose a payment method (credit card, PayPal, or bank transfer).

+The system must validate payment information and display an error message for invalid entries.

+Upon successful payment, a confirmation message and booking reference number must be displayed.

+The system must send a confirmation email to the user within one minute of payment.

+The booking status must automatically change to “Confirmed” in the user’s booking history.

+📘 By defining clear acceptance criteria, teams ensure that all stakeholders agree on what success means for each feature before implementation begins.